cafali/SnapKey/README.md

 Its primary function is to detect when these keys are pressed and promptly cancel any previously held commands for them.

-This ensures that inputs are responsive and accurate, it operates exclusively to manage the A and D key inputs.
+This ensures that inputs are responsive and accurate.
+It manages the A and D key inputs; you can rebind the keys at any time in the config file using the provided ASCII codes.

 --------------------------------------------------------------------------------------------------
 **Here’s how it works:**